 On the front of the pillow measure how much of the pillow you want covered by the colorful fabric, this plus 2” will be the width of your pillow sleeve piece.

-For example my pillow as 45” around and I wanted 13″ of the front of my pillow covered by the fabric so I cut my fabric 15″ x 45″ – now in actuality my fabric was only 44″ wide and I didn’t think it was worth sewing two pieces together, so I just went with the full width of my fabric instead- it ties in the back so a bit of gap is not a big deal at all.
+For example, my pillow was 45” around.
+I wanted 13″ of the front of my pillow covered by the fabric.
+Hence, I cut my fabric 15″ x 45″ – now, in actuality, my fabric was only 44″ wide, and I didn’t think it was worth sewing two pieces together, so I just went with the full width of my fabric instead- it ties in the back, so a bit of gap is not a big deal at all.

 Next cut your burlap to the same length but a few inches less wide than the colorful fabric.
 On my pillow the burlap piece is 8” wide.

 Cut out the “You are my Sunshine” art onto freezer paper using an electronic cutting machine.
 The shiny side of the freezer paper will be facing down on the cutting mat.
 Peel the freezer paper off of the cutting mat and center on your burlap piece.
 Using an iron, iron the freezer paper onto the burlap.
-You will need to make sure you also iron on the small pieces of freezer paper that make up the centers of the letters.
+You will need to make sure you also iron on the small pieces of freezer paper that make up the letters’ centers.

 Iron a second piece of freezer paper to the wrong side of your burlap directly behind the piece on the front. (this piece helps keep the fabric paint from running).

 Using fabric paint and a sponge brush dab the paint onto the freezer paper stencil.
 Let it dry completely, remove the freezer paper and set the ink with an iron.
 Set aside.

 Turn under the two long edges of your fabric piece 1” and press.
 Apply fusible seam tape under the fold and press, this will hem your fabric so you don’t have to sew a hem.